redox-os/book/src/developer-faq.md

 Verify if your `recipe.toml` file has some typo, missing data type or value.

-#### When I run "cargo update" on some recipe source it call rustup to install other Rust toolchain version, how can I fix that?
+#### When I run "cargo update" on some recipe source it calls rustup to install other Rust toolchain version, how can I fix that?

 It happens because Cargo is not using the Redox fork of the Rust compiler, to fix that run `make env` from the Redox build system root.

 It will import the Redox Makefile environment variables to your active shell (it already does that when you run other `make` commands from the Redox build system root).

-#### I added the dependency of my program in the "recipe.toml" file but the program build system doesn't detect it, then I installed the program dependency on my Linux distribution and it detected, why?
+#### I added the dependency of my program in the "recipe.toml" file but the program build system doesn't detect it, then I installed the program dependency on my Linux distribution and it detected it, why?

 Read the [Environment Leakage](./troubleshooting.md#environment-leakage) section.